Catherine S. Fowler

 Fowler is a research associate for the Nevada State Museum and the Smithsonian National Museum of Natural History where she has participated in the Council for the Preservation of Anthropological Records, and she has served as president of the Society of Ethnobiology.
 In 1995 she was named Outstanding Researcher of the Year at the University of Nevada, Reno.
 In 2011, she was elected to the National Academy of Sciences and the American Academy of Arts and Sciences.
+In 2012, Fowler received the Distinguished Ethnobiologist Award by the Society of Ethnobiology.